Ya-dola/SoftOne-Assignment/Misc/Assignment Breakdown.md

 ### Day 5: Pagination, Searching, and Sorting

 - Implement pagination functionality for the student list in the Angular frontend.
-- Add a search bar to search for students by any field in the list.
+- Add a search bar to search for localStudents by any field in the list.
 - Implement sorting functionality for the student list.
 - Test pagination, searching, and sorting to ensure they are working as expected.